-- Talking Animal: Unlike in Garfield, the cast of U.S. Acres actually talks.
+- Talking Animal: Unlike in Garfield, the cast of U.S. Acres are clearly shown to be speaking instead of just thinking.
 (This might also be the reason for why Cody and Blue weren't in the cartoon.)

 - Tempting Fate:

-- Orson said even Lanolin couldn't ruin that day.
+- In the November 3, 1987 strip, Orson said even Lanolin couldn't ruin that day.
 She shouted "I just washed my car!" and it rained.

-- Booker blows on a dandelion seed head, causing the seeds to disperse and fly away.
+- In the March 24, 1989 strip, Booker blows on a dandelion seed head, causing the seeds to disperse and fly away.
 The flower next to it laughs at the seed head, only to be plucked by Orson immediately afterwards.

-- Booker asks Orson to make a story scary.
+- Booker asks Orson to make a story scary in the March 15, 1987 strip.
 Orson being Mr. Imagination, it doesn't take long for Booker to change his mind.